working with communities to

 Hands-on field experience through service learning is an integral part of the HSSJ Program curriculum.

-Students may choose between a major, minor or combined degree, as well as dozens of course options.
+Students may choose between a major, minor, micro-minor or combined degree, as well as dozens of course options.

 HSSJ partners with GW's Honey W. Nashman Center for Civic Engagement and Public Service as well as many local groups.